bit2424/LunchLog/README.md

 ### Mocking external systems

-External dependencies (e.g., Google Places) are mocked using `unittest.mock.patch` to keep tests deterministic and fast.
-We also mock Celery enqueues where appropriate.
+External dependencies (e.g., Google Places) are mocked to keep tests deterministic and fast.
+Celery enqueues are also mocked where necessary.

 ```python
 from unittest import mock